Your Travel Rights – Know Them

 Those days are gone forever.

 Sigh.
-Unfortunately there isn’t much anyone can do about many of those problems, but what a lot of travelers DON’T know is that in the case of flight cancellations, delays, lost baggage, and seat-bumping, there IS some protection afforded by rules imposed on the airlines by the Department of Transportation, at least for US airlines and domestic flights (international flights and European airlines have their own regulations imposed by the Association of European Airlines (AEA), which are similar in nature but may differ – if you’re on an international flight or European airline, please research those regulations, some resources are listed below).
+Unfortunately there isn’t much anyone can do about many of those problems, but what a lot of travelers DON’T know is that in the case of flight cancellations, delays, lost baggage, and seat-bumping, there IS some protection afforded by new rules imposed on the airlines by the Department of Transportation, at least for US airlines and domestic flights (international flights and European airlines have their own regulations imposed by the Association of European Airlines (AEA), which are similar in nature but may differ – if you’re on an international flight or European airline, please research those regulations, some resources are listed below).

 These regulations spell out exactly what an airline can — and cannot — do without compensating you for your cost, time, or inconvenience.
 While researching this topic, I found an excellent article on the subject, well worth your time to read.
 It’s written by Alan Henry, one of the classiest geeks I know (aside from moi, of course!).
 Alan does a great job of summarizing and explaining what your rights are.